-Fig. 1.1.1 A flyer is available to quickly inform you on the full process.
-See downloads on the graduation website
+Fig. 1.1.1 A handy flyer is available to inform you on the full process, and that you might use as mnemonic to remind yourself of important actions to take.
+See Downloads on the graduation website.

-1.2 Position in educational programme
+1.2 Place in the educational programme

-The Graduation Project is the concluding course for all IDE's master programmes.
+The MSc Graduation Project is the concluding course for all IDE Master programmes.
 Two courses have a direct relation with the graduation project, aimed at supporting you in the lead activities and organisation of your graduation project.

-The compulsory course Manage Your Master (ID4060) requires you to prepare for the full second year of study, and expects you to explain how your graduation project fits in.
-The course supports you in preparing for the graduation project in time, and provides tools, e.g. by organising workshops, to enable you to get informed and inspired on possibilities and topics.
-During the course you work on your Master Plan (mandatory MYM deliverable), in which you share and display your personal passions and ambitions.
-When starting to initiate your graduation project, and contacting potential supervisors, you can use this Plan to inform them about your ideas, skills, and sources of inspiration.
+The compulsory course Manage Your Master (ID4060, MYM), which enables you to prepare for the full second year of study, and requires you to think of how your graduation project will fit in.
+The course supports you in starting preparations for the graduation project in time, and provides tools, e.g. via presentations and workshops, by which you can get informed and inspired on possibilities and topics.
+During MYM you work on setting up your Master Plan (mandatory deliverable) in which you collect, explore and display your personal passions and ambitions.
+When starting to initiate your graduation project and contacting potential supervisors, you can use this Plan to inform them about your ideas, skills, sources of inspiration and ambitions.

-The elective course Initiate to Graduate (ID5080) continues on MYM and the plan you composed in this course with regard to your graduation.
-ItG will provide you with tools to independently initiate the project.
-The deliverable of this course is a completed, (ready to be) signed Project Brief.
-During the course you will therefore work on the preparation of your project, the organisation of your supervisory team, and possibly a client and client mentor.
+The elective course Initiate to Graduate (ID5080, ItG) continues where MYM finished.
+The Master Plan you composed will be the starting point in ItG, where you will be provided with structure and tools to independently initiate the project.
+The deliverable of this course is a completed and signed Graduation Project Brief.
+During the course you will therefore work on organising your project, possibly with a client and client mentor, and setting up your supervisory team.

-If you aim for execution of, or participation in, a faculty initiated project, preparations can already start in your 3rd master semester by doing a Research elective (ID550X).
-In this elective, you can set up your own research project, and facilitate yourself to get acquainted with IDE's research groups (e.g. the Delft Design Labs) and topics, and already focus on a topic of your interest.
+If you aim to participate in (running) faculty project or pursue, preparations can already start in your third master semester by taking the Research elective (ID550X).
+In this elective you may set up your own research project, and facilitate yourself to get acquainted with IDE's research groups (e.g. the Delft Design Labs) and topics, and/or perform some background research on a topic of your interest before defining a graduation project.